sensu/sensu-influxdb-handler/README.md

 Flags:
   -a, --addr string            the address of the influxdb server, should be of the form 'http://host:port', defaults to 'http://localhost:8086' or value of INFLUXDB_ADDR env variable (default "http://localhost:8086")
-  -c, --check-status-metric    if true, the check status result will be captured as a metric.
-Does not work with other metric processing.
-  -d, --db-name string         the influxdb to send metrics to -h, --help                   help for sensu-influxdb-handler -i, --insecure-skip-verify   if true, the influx client skips https certificate verification
+  -c, --check-status-metric    if true, the check status result will be captured as a metric -d, --db-name string         the influxdb to send metrics to -h, --help                   help for sensu-influxdb-handler -i, --insecure-skip-verify   if true, the influx client skips https certificate verification